WomenPlusPlus/deploy-impact-21-inzone-a/docs/README.md

 - description of the parse [backend](/backend/)
 - all [design](/design/) materials created
 - other [conceptual](/concept/) resources such as an overall app concept sketch, a feature list, the future roadmap or administrative helpers such as an script for tagging tracked issues
+- a recording of walkthroughs fo the designed app flow, the designed dashboard flow, and the implemented app
+- the final pitch slides

 <a name="teamV"><h2>Team vision</h2></a>